A1rPun/transForm.js/README.md

 		skipFalsy: false, //Skip inputs that have falsy values (0, false, null, undefined, '') (serialize)
 		useIdOnEmptyName: false, //If an input has no name attribute it will fallback to its id attribute (serialize, deserialize, bind)
         triggerChange: false, //Fires the change listener for every field when deserializing (even if the value is not changed) (deserialize)
-		bindListener: 'change' //The event where the bind fnuction updates its object (bind) });
+		bindListener: 'change' //The event where the bind function updates its object (bind) });

 #TODO's